 Seeds: Fertile flowers produce a 2-chambered capsule containing 3 to 8 seeds per chamber.
 The seeds are smooth and have coiled threads so that when the chamber splits, these can explosively propel themselves away from the plant.
 Seeds require 70 days of cold stratification for germination,

 Names: The genus, Ruellia, is named for the early French herbalist, Jean Ruelle (1474-1537).
 The species, humilis, is Latin for low-growing or humble, referring to the low height of this species.
 The author name for the plant classification - ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
+He also collaborated with French botanist Francois Andre Michaux (1770-1855) in Michaux’s 3 volume North American Sylva.
 As to all the alternate common names, they are self-explanatory based on the description of the plant.

 Comparisons: This plant has many variable characteristics, such as leaf shape, amount of hairiness, size of flower, not to mention the resemblance to the cultivated annual petunia, which is in an entirely different plant family.